sdz7121211/oryx/README.md

 computation-layer.api.port=8092
 ```

-(Ports 8091/8092 are desirable instead of defaults of 80 and 8080, since these require root acces,
+_The default ports are 80 and 8080 respectively, but, 80 requires `root` access to use, and 8080 is used by
-and YARN daemons use 8080, respectively.)
+Hadoop YARN daemon processes.
+So the config here specifies diffeent ports._

 ## Running